 The next wave of technological innovation will come from the connection of people, process, data, and things to the internet: the Internet of Things.
 Cisco wants to stimulate innovation and give university students the chance to showcase their talent.

-We are looking for teams of three to five students to submit their innovative ideas and plans for how to use the Internet of Things to solve environmental or social issues.
+We are looking for teams of two to five students to submit their innovative ideas and plans for how to use the Internet of Things to solve environmental or social issues.